 What Types of Vehicles are Eligible for the South Carolina Motor Fuel Income Tax Credit?

-A qualifying private passenger motor vehicle, for the purposes of the South Carolina Motor Fuel Income Tax Credit, is defined as a: motor vehicle designed, used, and maintained for the transportation of 10 or fewer persons and
+A qualifying private passenger motor vehicle, for the purposes of the South Carolina Motor Fuel Income Tax Credit, is defined as a: motor vehicle designed, used, and maintained for the transportation of 10 or fewer persons or

 truck having an empty weight of 9,000 pounds or less and a gross weight of 11,000 pounds or less.

 Based on the above, vehicles that qualify for the credit include cars, minivans, sport utility vehicles, pickup trucks of a certain weight, and motorcycles.

 A motorcycle is a motor vehicle having no more than two permanent functional wheels in contact with the ground or trailer and having a saddle for the use of the rider.
 Motor cycle three-wheel vehicles and mopeds also qualify for the credit.

 Note: Examples of motorized items that do not qualify for the credit include the following: trucks with empty weight over 9,000 pounds and gross weight over 11,000 pounds, tractors, travel trailers, boats, golf-carts, all-terrain vehicles, and all-electric vehicles.